-- Leafy greens like spinach or kale, or the tops of bok choy, bean sprouts, garlic and ginger, shredded carrots, sliced green onions.
+- Leafy greens like spinach or kale, or the tops of bok choy, bean sprouts, garlic and ginger, shredded carrots, and sliced green onions.

 What to Serve with Shrimp Stir Fry

 - Rice is my absolute favorite thing to serve with stir fry.
 Jasmine, basmati, or good ol’ white rice are all delicious options, or you can opt for heartier brown rice.

 - Quinoa is another grain and a healthy option.

 - Rice Noodles would work, too, similar to these stir-fry noodles.

 - Garnishes!
 Top with sesame seeds, sliced green onion, or a squeeze of fresh lime juice.
 Chopped cashews or peanuts add a lovely crunch, too.

 Because this stir fry already has quite a few veggies, I don’t usually feel the need to serve it with any additional veggies, although cheesy pepper jelly wonton cups would be an excellent appetizer.

 Tips for Recipe Success

-Here are a few important key tips for making the best shrimp and veggie stir fry.
+Here are a few important key tips for making the best shrimp stir fry.

 - Don’t overcook the shrimp!
 Be sure to partially cook them the first time – to make this easy, just turn one side pink.